dancoyle21/frotz/README.md

 This translation is performed in assembly code.

-The "exit" system call works like the C API function "longjmp", i.e. it restores registers including the stack pointer.
+The "exit" system call works like the C API function "longjmp", i.e. it restores registers including the stack pointer, unwinding execution to some point reached earlier in the call tree.
 The code for doing the longjmp-like operation is in TL_Restore_Point.
 The corresponding setjmp forms part of the launcher (TL_Launch).
+This technique is necessary because TempleOS programs are expected to return to the shell.
+They can't simply abandon execution and expect the OS to clean up.

 The program binary has to be compiled as position-independent code because TempleOS does not use virtual memory features.
 All programs